Abhartach

 Abhartach (/ga/; Irish for 'dwarf'), also Avartagh, is an early Irish legend, which was first collected in Patrick Weston Joyce's The Origin and History of Irish Names of Places (1870).
+The central figure bears many striking similarities to later ideas of vampires.
 Some 21st-century scholars have theorised that the legend may have served as an inspiration for Irish author Bram Stoker in his creation of Dracula.

-In some accounts Abhartach is combined with the similarly named Abartach, a figure associated with Fionn mac Cumhaill.
+In some accounts Abhartach is combined with the similarly named Abarta, a figure associated with Fionn mac Cumhaill.

 Legend

 There is a place in the parish of Errigal in Londonderry, called Slaghtaverty, but it ought to have been called Laghtaverty, the laght or sepulchral monument of the abhartach [avartagh] or dwarf (see p.
 61, supra).
 This dwarf was a magician, and a dreadful tyrant, and after having perpetrated great cruelties on the people he was at last vanquished and slain by a neighbouring chieftain; some say by Fionn Mac Cumhail.
 He was buried in a standing posture, but the very next day he appeared in his old haunts, more cruel and vigorous than ever.
 And the chief slew him a second time and buried him as before, but again he escaped from the grave, and spread terror through the whole country.
 The chief then consulted a druid, and according to his directions, he slew the dwarf a third time, and buried him in the same place, with his head downwards; which subdued his magical power, so that he never again appeared on earth.
 The laght raised over the dwarf is still there, and you may hear the legend with much detail from the natives of the place, one of whom told it to me.